erikmartino/websid/raspi/websid_module/README.md

 # WebSid (playback device driver)

 ################################################################################
-Experimental!
-This driver is still in development and it is not yet running in a stable manner.
-In order to allow for precise timing, it blocks interrupts which some parts of the OS do not seem to appreciate.
+Experimental: This driver is still in development and it is not yet running in a 100% stable manner.
 Sometimes the driver runs fine for a long time and next time it just freezes the machine after 10secs.
 Make sure to not have any unsaved work open when you start the driver!
 In spite of its stability issues, the driver allows to